GoogleCloudPlatform/compute-image-tools/docs/daisy-installation-usage.md

 For additional information about Daisy flags, use `daisy -h`.

+# Logging

+Daisy will send logs to [Cloud Logging](https://cloud.google.com/logging/).
+If the API is disabled or the account Daisy is running is under does not have permission to write log entries (the `logging.logEntries.create` permission), Daisy will send the logs to GCS.

+- To always send logs to GCS, call Daisy with the flag `-gcsLogging`
+- To send logs to the console, call Daisy with the flag `-stdoutLogging`

 # What Next?

 For information on how to write Daisy workflow files, see the [workflow config